It can be quite daunting if you have never let your property out before, so we thought it would be useful to list out some guidance notes to help.

 It is important that you read the Tenancy Agreement as it will form the contract between Landlord & Tenant(s).

 We will collect the balance of move-in monies.
-One month’s rent in advance and a six week damages deposit.
+One month’s rent in advance and a five week damages deposit.

-The deposit will be transferred into the Custodial deposit scheme administered by DPS, alternatively we can pass the deposit to Landlord for protecting if we receive written confirmation of the relevant schemes details.
-It is important that the deposit is protected in a government approved Tenancy Deposit Scheme within the necessary timescale.
+The deposit will be transferred into the Custodial deposit scheme administered by DPS if we are to manage the property, alternatively we can pass the deposit to Landlord for protecting if we receive written confirmation of the relevant schemes details.
+It is an important legal requirement that the deposit is protected in a government approved Tenancy Deposit Scheme within the necessary timescale.

 How much deposit is taken?

-A deposit equivalent to 6 weeks rent is paid as standard.
+A deposit equivalent to five weeks rent is paid as standard.
+This is capped legally at this amount.
 The deposit must be registered within 14 days of being received with a recognised deposit protection scheme.
 This can be used for damages or rent arrears.
 It is important to remember these are tenant(s) monies and can only be used at the expiry of the tenancy with the tenant’s agreement or the relevant tenancy deposit schemes judgement in the case of disputes.

 How do I ensure the property is looked after?